sswahn/browser/README.md

 ## Overview

-This is a simple browser written in Rust.
+This is a simple web browser written in Rust.

 ## Features